 What Is Descaling?

 Descaling is something that is recommended for virtually every bean to cup coffee machine on the market.
-Whether you’ve got a Delonghi, a Sage, a Melitta or any other brand, there will be a section in the user manual detailing the exact procedure for your machine.
+Whether you’ve got a Delonghi, a Sage, a Melitta or any other brand, there will be a section in the user manual with cleaning instructions detailing the exact procedure for your machine.
 While this page references the Delonghi Magnifica ESAM4200, the general concept is the same across all machines.
 As a quick overview, over time the water feeds in your machine can suffer with a build up of the impurities in the water that passes through the machine, eventually causing the machine to have to work harder to do its job – making coffee!

 If you don’t descale your machine at all, you eventually run the risk of it failing prematurely, which could lead to an expensive repair bill, or even mean you need to buy a replacement machine.
 Fortunately, the process is easy once you know what you’re doing, and you can always refer back to this page when needed (bookmark it now if you need to!).